 - Most flags were directly shown to participants after solving the challenge.
 However, there were also some challenges requiring users to write the flag.
 Only the flag format was given.
-For instance, people had to identify the name of the company of an industrial structure in a picture.
-The lesson here was that many people didn't read (or understand) the flag format and general directions regarding these flags.
+For instance, people had to identify the company’s name of an industrial structure in a picture.
+The lesson here was that many people didn’t read (or understand) the flag format and general directions regarding these flags.
 Instructions were shown directly on the challenges page.
-Maybe, such directions must be part of the challenge's description.
+Maybe, such directions must be part of the challenge’s description.

 - Syskron Security CTF on ctftime.org (including write-ups, scoreboard, and tasks)external link

 - Most challenges on GitHub (including descriptions and files)external link